 Scenario:

-You're building a temperature/humidity sensor module (like DHT22 or DS18B20) powered by a 9V battery, but the sensor requires a stable 5V voltage.
+You're working on a temperature and humidity sensor module (such as DHT22/DS18B20), powered by 9V battery but the sensor needs a stable 5V voltage.

 Key Points: